FredericGariepy/LighthouseLabs/PKM/W4/D1/Blue Team/typical day shift.md

 # Shift Reports and Hand-off (SEAT-SWAP)
+SEAT SWAP form gives a general picture of the status of tasks overall, and assists in prioritizing actions.
 **SEAT-SWAP** is a shift handover process used in SOCs, as explained below:

 ##### SEAT